 Introduction to IPv6 Addresses

-In the 1990s, the IETF think about the development of the internet and about the limitation and issues with IPv4 (as we discussed earlier) and began to look for an alternate.
+In the 1990s, the IETF thought about the development of the internet and the limitations and issues with IPv4 (as we discussed earlier) and began to look for an alternative.
 This movement led to the IPv6 address (IP version 6 addresses).
 IP version 6 addresses defeat the limitations of IPv4 addresses.
 It is a great development with features that better suit current and future network demands.
 It is the successor to the first Internet Protocol version 4.

-IP version 6 has three types of addresses, which is the following:
+IP version 6 has three types of addresses, which are the following:

 - Unicast addresses.
-A packet delivered to one interface.
+A packet is delivered to one interface.

 - Multicast addresses.
-A packet delivered to multiple interfaces.
+A packet is delivered to multiple interfaces.

 - Anycast addresses.
-A packet delivered to the nearest of multiple interfaces.
+A packet is delivered to the nearest of multiple interfaces.

-- Increased address space – IP version 6 addresses have 128-bit hierarchical addressing as compare to IP version 4 with 32 bits.
+- Increased address space—IP version 6 addresses have 128-bit hierarchical addressing, compared to IP version 4, which has 32 bits.

-- Improved packet handling – The IP version 6 header has to very simply with a smaller number of fields as compared to IP version 4 packet header.
+- Improved packet handling—The IP version 6 header has to be very simple, with a smaller number of fields compared to the IP version 4 packet header.

-- Eliminates the need for NAT – Due to many public IP version 6 addresses, no NAT needed.
+- Eliminates the need for NAT—Due to the many public IP version 6 addresses, no NAT is needed.
 This avoids some of the NAT-induced application problems experienced by applications requiring end-to-end connectivity.

 Advantages